djdron/vortextracker/readme.txt

 During editing tracks step of autoscrolling can be set.
 It works after the most typical operations: typing note, sample, numbers, inserting/deleting/clearing lines and so on.
 Tracks can be autoscrolled up (positive step) and down (negative step).
-To fast swith autostep option use Space or Ctrl+R.
+To fast switch autostep option use Space or Ctrl+R.

 You can use this feature for unusual tasks, like inserting same data from clipboard with given step, or fast changing patterns size in 2 times (both increasing and decreasing).
-In last case just set step to 2 or 1 and use Ctrl+I or Ctrl+BackSpace several times.
+In last case just set step to 2 or 1 and use Ctrl+I or Ctrl+BackSpace several times (for last better use Compress/Expand commands of popup menu).

+Sometimes user does not remember that AutoStep is on, so, he can press Shift+Backspace to do step backward.

 Turbo-Sound mode
 ----------------
 From the end of 90s some people tried to popularize standards of two sound chips connection to ZX Spectrum.
 Known schemes are Quadro-AY, Turbo-AY and Turbo-Sound.
 One of way to use it is to play two different modules simultaneously (each through own chip).
-Vortex Tracker II allows to play any two opened modules simultaneously.
+Vortex Tracker II allows playing any two opened modules simultaneously.
 Active window module sounds through the first sound chip, and module selected in list of opened modules through the second chip (call list by pushing corresponding button of module window).
 By default, second chip is off ("2nd soundchip is disabled" button label appears).

-For more usability VT II sinchronizes tracks of two modules in both play and edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position, during saving any of TS-pair module, 2nd is added to the end of result file, during loading
+For more usability VT II synchronizes tracks of two modules in both play and edit tracks modes (including cursors position), activates 2nd window after reaching tracks editor cursor right or left position, during saving any of TS-pair module, 2nd is added to the end of result file, during loading